Click to open contact form.

 The Law seeks to encourage investment in start-up companies, through two different instruments:

-The first, is a tax credit to private investors on an investment of up to NIS 3.5M in return for shares in an R&D Company.
+The first, is a tax credit to private investors on an investment of up to NIS 4M in return for shares in an R&D Company.
 The credit equals the sum of the benefiting investment (as defined) multiplied by the tax rate that would have applied to the investor upon realization of the investment.
 The credit amount could be used against the investors’ tax liability in the year of investment and could be carried forward to the following years if it were not utilized in a certain tax year.
 Consequently, the actual amount of investment is reduced.
 Note, however, that the credit amount would be reduced from the cost basis that the investor has in the shares.
 Hence, the gain from a future sale would be higher at a respective amount.

-The second, allows a deferral of the tax that applies to capital gains from realization of investment in a start-up company (the Law provides certain characteristics for such a company), of up to the amount that was used by the seller to investment in an R&D Company within twelve months.
+The second allows a deferral of the tax that applies to capital gains from the realization of investment in a start-up company (the Law provides certain characteristics for such a company), of up to the amount that was used by the seller to investment in an R&D Company within twelve months.
 Consequently, the tax on the gain is deferred until realization of the other investment or dismissed – if the other investment does not materialize.

 Another provision of the Law aims at encouraging the acquisition of technology companies (either Israeli or non-Israeli companies) by Israeli technology companies.
 Such an acquisition is encouraged through a relatively exceptional provision that allows amortization of the acquired shares over a five-year period (a similar provision was introduced by the previous Angels Law, albeit only with respect to Israeli companies).
-In case of acquisition of non-Israeli companies, the Law requires that the business of the acquired company would be imported and combined into the business of the acquiring Israeli company.
+In the case of acquisition of non-Israeli companies, the Law requires that the business of the acquired company be imported and combined into the business of the acquiring Israeli company.

 An additional incentive that is introduced by the Law relates to fund raising from financial institutions.
 In light of the difficulties that early-stage companies face when they are seeking for funding, the Law aims at encouraging non-Israeli financial institutions to extend loans to Israeli companies, by applying an exemption from Israeli income tax on the interest (as well as on income form discount on the loan and from foreign exchange gains).